Firstly, check whether you may be entitled by using our benefits calculator.

 If you want to know more about a decision, want us to look at your claim again or want to formally appeal against a decision we've made, please write to us or use our dispute form.
 You must do this within one month of us making the decision.
 View more information about appeals.

 From April 2013, all working age people (except some severely-disabled residents receiving certain means tested benefits) who live in the borough have had to pay something towards their Council Tax.
 This is currently set at a minimum of 25% of the charge.
-The maximum Council Tax Support we can award is 75% of the Council Tax charge.
-View more information about Council Tax Support.
+The maximum Council Tax Reduction we can award is 75% of the Council Tax charge.
+View more information about Council Tax Reduction.

 The easiest way to pay your Council Tax is by direct debit - you can even pay weekly.
 View more information about paying your Council Tax.